mahuntington/php-notes/API.md

 This defines the `Person` class as having three possible properties (id, name, age) which can be edited after the object has been created.

-Now, we're going to create a "factory" which will be responsible for generating objects from the database.
-At the moment, we're just going to have to create some dummy data.
+Now, we're going to create a "factory" which will eventually be responsible for generating objects from the database.
+For now, we're just going to create some dummy data.
 Add the following to the bottom of `models/person.php`:

 ```php
 class People {